Astrac/astrac.github.io/_posts/Coding/2014-02-13-akka-actor-chat.md

 It often happens that while hacking on something some more ideas pop out of the blue and this is the case for some of our "unsolved issues" of the day.
 This was the case as well and there are a couple of things that I have been thinking of during the last days and that may be part of some future hacking and exploration:

+* Deploying on Heroku an Akka actor system
 * Basic setup for an Akka cluster
 * Using UPnP to set up an Akka cluster
 * Retrieve the publicly available IP address that makes the host machine reachable by a remote server

 ### References